 Participants may withdraw a certain portion of their account while employed.
-The portion that can be withdrawn depends upon whether the employee is age 59-1⁄2 and the source of funds.
-Only one such withdrawal is allowed in any 12 month period and the withdrawal cannot exceed the current value of the total account.
+The portion that can be withdrawn depends upon whether the employee is age 59-1/2 and the source of funds.
+Only one such withdrawal is allowed in a Plan year and the withdrawal cannot exceed the current value of the total account.